alexandre04032000/uppex-imitator/README.md

 _The ECSEL JU and the European Commission are not responsible for the content on this website or any use that may be made of the information it contains._
  -->

-### Imitator

-An example that illustrates the capabilities of Imitator can be found in the folder [examples/Test-Imitator](https://github.com/alexandre04032000/uppex-imitator/tree/b638950c9004c0fa47c24dd51c80ee260a9e46b7/examples/Teste_novo_excel)